Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Rick Codina about 3 years ago
+Rick Codina almost 4 years ago

 I commend City staff for their excellent webinars and supporting educational materials.
 Natural gas in buildings is the primary source of greenhouse gas emissions and the City cannot meet its climate goals without phasing out its use.
 And clearly from the webinar presenters, any building can be successfully built without gas -- including entire college campuses, mid and high-rises and restaurants of all types.
 Existing buildings need not fear since the ordinance only affects the extension of gas lines to new construction.
 The time delay to 2023 and 2026 provides plenty of time to prepare, although I would argue for a quicker implementation timeline, given that more than 50 California cities have already enacted similar ordinances which are in effect now.
 Electric equipment is 3-4 times more efficient than gas and demonstrably more cost-efficient.
 Overall, the ordinances are needed to meet state and local climate goals and can do so without disruptive consequences.